 The bad bits

 Throughout the film, there are many montage scenes which make for a confusing watch at times.
-But was a quick and easy way to show the extreme lengths people would go to protect their privacy.
+But it was a quick and easy way to show the extreme lengths people would go to protect their privacy.
 At points it felt like it lost its way, venturing into vapid nonsense, but it picked itself up near the three-quarter mark and managed to hold itself together reasonably well.

 I really enjoyed the soundtrack as the tongue-in-cheek techno/rock/rap music complemented the slick, glossy, stylish ‘Purge-esque’ scenes.
 Loved the marching band Miley track.